 if the event subscription only applies to the UE, the new AMF allocates a new Subscription Correlation ID and notify the NF consumer of the new Subscription Correlation ID associated with the change of Subscription Correlation ID event.

 if the event subscription applies to a group of UE(s) and there is no corresponding subscription for this group (identified by the internal group Id and notification endpoint) at the new AMF, the new AMF shall create corresponding event subscription, allocate a new Subscription Correlation Id and send it to the received notification endpoint, i.e. Notification Target Address (+Notification Correlation Id), associated with the addition of Subscription Correlation ID event.
+If more members of the same group register subsequently, the AMF shall keep using the same Subscription Correlation ID for the group.
 The initial Maximum number of reports and the remaining number of reports within the Maximum number of reports quota for the UE is transferred from the old AMF.

 NOTE: For group monitoring, even if the remaining number of reports is zero, indicating that reporting for the group event has been completed by the old AMF for this UE, the new AMF uses the received information related to initial event subscription to create the corresponding group event subscription.